Lavedonio/Alexandria/docs/gcloudstorage_tools.md

 # gcloudstorage_tools
-This is the documentation for the gcloudstorage_tools modules and all its contents, with usage examples.
+This is the documentation for the gcloudstorage_tools module and all its contents, with usage examples.

 # Index
 - [GCloudStorageTool](#gcloudstoragetool)